sveale/remote-edit/README.md

 * Automatically upload file on save
 * Multi-window support (ie. server settings and downloaded files are serialized and accessible across multiple Atom windows)

+## Security conserns
+ * All information regarding hosts are saved in cleartext.
+This means that if you select the password authentication scheme and choose not to be prompted at connect, __the password will be stored in cleartext__.
+This also applies to passphrases if a PKEY is used.
+Because of this, I recommend using an User Agent with SSH hosts and leaving the passsword/passphrase field blank otherwise.

 ## Keyboard shortcuts
 <kbd>Shift+e</kbd>